codership/documentation/galeracluster/source/firewallsettings.rst

 .. index::
    single: Firewall settings; Ports

-Galera Cluster requires a number of ports in order to maintain network connectivity between the nodes.
-Depending on your deployment, you may require all or some of these ports on each node in the cluster:
+Galera Cluster requires a number of ports to maintain network connectivity between the nodes.
+Depending on your deployment, you may not require all of these ports, but a cluster might require all of them on each node.
+Below is a list of these ports and their purpose:

-- ``3306`` For MySQL client connections and :term:`State Snapshot Transfer` that use the ``mysqldump`` method.
+- ``3306`` is the default port for MySQL client connections and :term:`State Snapshot Transfer` using ``mysqldump`` for backups.

-- ``4567`` For Galera Cluster replication traffic, multicast replication uses both UDP transport and TCP on this port.
+- ``4567`` is reserved for Galera Cluster replication traffic.
+Multicast replication uses both TCP and UDP transport on this port.

-- ``4568`` For :term:`Incremental State Transfer`.
+- ``4568`` is the port for :term:`Incremental State Transfer`.

-- ``4444`` For all other :term:`State Snapshot Transfer`.
+- ``4444`` is used for all other :term:`State Snapshot Transfer`.

-How to open these ports for Galera Cluster can vary depending upon your distribution and what you use to configure the firewall.
+How these ports are enabled for Galera Cluster can vary depending upon your operating system distribution and what you use to configure the firewall.

 .. toctree::
    :maxdepth: 2